aldhosutra/klayr-did/packages/lisk-did-module/docs/did-method-spec.md

 Lisk sidechain modules and external tools can examine the specified `publicKey` verification relationship through the provided `authorize` method and/or endpoint.
 This flexibility empowers sidechain developers to craft custom solutions leveraging DID authorization for their specific use cases.

-The result of this method and/or endpoint, is an array of objects that cointains specific properties.
+The result of this method and/or endpoint, is an array of `AuthorizationResult` that cointains specific properties.
 Result with at least one item indicate successful authorization.
 The properties are as follows:

 1. `type`: A string that shows relationship between publicKey's controller and the DID document.
 The value can be `"subject"`, or `"controller"`.
+2. `did`: A string representing DID that have relationship with provided authorized keys.
-2. `relationship`: A list of string that shows verification relationship between provided keys, and the DID document with above `type`.
+3. `relationship`: A list of string that shows verification relationship between provided keys, and the DID document with above `type`.
 The value can be `"authentication"`, `"assertionMethod"`, `"capabilityInvocation"`, or `"keyAgreement"`;

 Following is provided `authorize` method, tailored for on-chain usage: